 - Locking becomes much more convenient.

-- Longer handles stay cool which prevents your hands from burning.
+- Longer handles stay cool, which prevents your hands from burning.

 - Encapsulated Even Heat Base Design

-This is one feature that is normally not looked after as much as the other safety features in a pressure cooker.
+This is one feature that is normally not looked at as much as the other safety features in a pressure cooker.
 However, the base of your pressure cooker can determine how long it will last.
 People often complain about having developed a hotspot under their cooking utensils due to continuous heat exposure to one spot while cooking.

 - Manufacturing Material